Will the Housing Market Crash in 2023?

 Housing Crash Predictions

-It looks like the main challenge to the housing market in 2023 will be high home prices and difficulty qualifying for mortgages.
+The main challenge to the housing market in 2023 will be high home prices and difficulty qualifying for mortgages.

 The most important factors to keep an eye out for when gauging if the housing market will crash in 2023 are: